jake94chavez/w2_tueswarmup_mockup/week-1/thurs/README.md

 ## Commit Your Work

 1. Get used to committing your work!
-After you create a tag, push the work.

 >:elephant: Reminder:<br>
   - `git add .` to add the file
   - `git commit -m"add a message"` to make a commit
-  - `git push origin master` to push it the work to your branch of the class github repo

 ## The Mockup
 ![Mockup](https://i.imgur.com/XLnBkER.png)